The Heckling Hare: Original ending

-Avery was angry, and walked out of the studio.
-He was promptly suspended for four weeks with no pay.
-On July 2, 1941, the quarrel was reported in an article for The Hollywood Reporter.
-During his suspension, Avery was hired by Jerry Fairbanks at Paramount Pictures where he directed the first three Speaking of Animals shorts and later left for MGM.
+The Heckling Hare was not the only subject matter Avery feuded with Schlesinger over at the time, as Schlesinger also rejected his idea to create a series of shorts featuring live-action animals with animated mouths.
+Avery was promptly suspended for four weeks with no pay, resulting in a disgruntled Avery to walk out from the studio for good.
+On July 2, 1941, the quarrel was reported in an article for The Hollywood Reporter, citing the ending of The Heckling Hare for his reason of departure.
+During his suspension, Avery was hired by Jerry Fairbanks at Paramount Pictures where he directed the Speaking of Animals shorts (beginning with Down on the Farm) and later left for MGM.
+Avery's unit would subsequently be taken over by Bob Clampett upon his departure.